-Reflecting Queen's Law's commitment to an international perspective in the study of law, the International Law Programs are integrated academic programs in international law that run in May and June.
+Reflecting Queen's Law's commitment to an international perspective in the study of law, the International Law Programs are integrated academic programs in international law that run each May and June.
 Hosted at the Bader International Study Centre (BISC) at Herstmonceux Castle, East Sussex, U.K., this unique learning opportunity combines an 8-week intensive course of international law with field study visits to law firms, international organizations, and international courts.
-Instructors and guests are prominent figures in international law, and bring their practical experience to the classroom.
+Instructors and guests are prominent figures in international law who bring their practical experience to the classroom.
 The program offers networking opportunities, including a career options evening with alumni and friends of the program.
-Students choose a program stream in either International Business Law or Public International Law.
+Students choose either International Business Law or Public International Law.

 - Gain a comprehensive overview of the field of international law from leading practitioners in the field